University of Washington

 • Entrainment management is currently active.

-• Delta smelt were detected at Chipps Island and the Sacramento Deep Water Ship Channel.
+• Delta smelt were recently detected at Suisun Marsh.

 • No Delta smelt or longfin smelt salvage has been observed this water year.

-• Turbidity in the central/south Delta is low-moderate.
+• Turbidity in the central/south Delta is low.

 Operational and Regulatory Conditions